Man sentenced to life for sexually abusing daughter | Law-Order

 The man had been abusing his daughter from 2014 to 2017and threatened his wife of dire consequences if the matterwas leaked.

-Unable to bear the torture, the teenaged daughter lodged acomplaint with the police in September 2017 and got hisfather arrested.
+Unable to bear the torture, the teenaged daughter lodged acomplaint with the police in September 2017 and got herfather arrested.

 The trial was on in the district court.